wefell/Behavioral-Cloning/writeup_report.md

 The strategy for deriving a model architecture was to find a model that has proven success, rather than to reinvent the wheel.
 Many Udacity students have reported success with [Nvidia's CNN designed for self-driving cars](https://arxiv.org/pdf/1604.07316v1.pdf).

-The model immediately performed well, but was showin signs of overfitting.
-I experimented with adding dropout to a variety of combination of layers, with little improvement.
+The model immediately performed well, but was showing signs of overfitting.
+I experimented with adding dropout to a variety of combination of layers, with little if any improvement.
 The car would zig-zag on parts of the track, drive very smoothly on other parts, and drive straight off the track on otherts.
 This indicated that the model was still overfitting to parts of the data and not generalizing.

 To combat the overfitting, I drove both tracks in both directions.
 This included center driving and recovery maneuvers.
-When the car showed signs of trouble in certain parts of the track, I would go back and drive that part of the track with center driver and recovery maneuvers, in both direcetions.
-However, as soon as the car improved driving on one part of the track, it would performed worse on other parts.
-This told me that the model was still not generalizing enough.
+When the car showed signs of trouble in certain parts of the track, I would go back and drive that part of the track with center driving and recovery maneuvers, in both directions.
+However, as soon as the car improved on one part of the track, it would performed worse on other parts.
+This told me that the model was still not generalizing well enough.

 The final step was to apply random brightness levels to all of the images.
 This provided enough variance in the data to enable the model to generalize, rather than to memorize.
 I saw an immediate and drastic improvement in the car's ability to navigate the track.
 It performed well in all areas of the track and recoverered well.
 It was immediately obvious that the model had learned and was generalizing well.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.

 ####2.
 Final Model Architecture